altruios/namshubettulpa/public/shorts/the-egregore-speaks.md

 She had been one of the last to enter, but the stragglers were taking their time.
 Eventually the doors closed and the pastor walked to the pulpit.
 He started with a prayer, everyone joined him, echoing through the church walls.
-They prayers turned to song when the organ began.
+Their prayers turned to song when the organ began.
 The music picked up: the drums, guitar, the choir.
 It drove everyone into a frenzy.
 The notes they sung tuned together, with the sudden backing of a saxophone blaring over the speakers.